Robust subgroup discovery

 The Minimum Description Length (MDL) principle originates from the ideas of information theory.
-It allows for model selection by comparing the code length between different models and selecting the one that compresses the data best\citep{rissanen78,grunwald2007minimum,grunwald2019minimum}.
-In our specific case, the goal is to find the best subgroup list model $M$ from the class of all possible subgroup list models $\mathcal{M}$; as defined in Section~\ref{sec:model_class}.
-As we want to find the best point-hypothesis, i.e., the model and all its parameters initialised to specific values such as in Figure~\ref{fig:car_example}, the model selection problem should then be formalised using a two-part code \citep{grunwald2007minimum}, i.e.,
+It allows for model selection by comparing code lengths for different models and selecting the model that compresses the data best\citep{rissanen78,grunwald2007minimum,grunwald2019minimum}.
+In our specific case, the goal is to find the best subgroup list model $M$ from the class of all possible subgroup list models $\mathcal{M}$, as defined in Section~\ref{sec:model_class}.
+As we want to find the best point-hypothesis, such as in Figure~\ref{fig:car_example}, the model selection problem should be formalised using a two-part code \citep{grunwald2007minimum}, i.e.,

 where $L(\Ymat \given \Xmat,M)$ is the encoded length, in bits\footnote{To obtain code lengths in bits, all logarithms in this paper are to the base 2.}, of target variables data $\Ymat$ given explanatory data $\Xmat$ and model $M$, $L(M)$ is the encoded length, in bits, of the model, and $L(D,M)$ is the total encoded length and the sum of both terms.
-Note that the data encoding passage from $L(D \given M)$ to $L(\Ymat \given \Xmat,M)$ reflects our supervised setting and how we are only concerned in encoding the target variables $\Ymat$ in the goodness of fit part of MDL.
+Note that the data encoding changes from $L(D \given M)$ to $L(\Ymat \given \Xmat,M)$ to reflect our supervised setting and how we are only concerned with encoding the target variables $\Ymat$ in the goodness of fit part of MDL.
 Intuitively, the best model $M^*$ is the model that results in the best trade-off between how well the model compresses the target data and the complexity of that model---thus minimising redundancy and automatically selecting the best subgroup list size.

-\paragraph{MDL and probabilities:} although the MDL principle measures the lengths of encodings in bits, every encoding can be related to probabilities by the Shannon-Fano code \citep{shannon1948mathematical}:
+\paragraph{MDL and probabilities.} Although the MDL principle measures the length of encodings in bits, every encoding can be translated to probabilities by the Shannon-Fano code \citep{shannon1948mathematical}:

-where $A$ is an event---in our case, it can be the model $M$, the target variables $\Ymat$, or any of its subparts defined in Section~\ref{sec:MDL}---and $\Pr(A)$ its probability.
-Thus, all lengths in MDL are at the same time the minus logarithm of a probability distribution.
-Thus, the model with the smallest total encoded length $L(D,M)$ (the best model) is that with the largest probability $\Pr(D,M)$.
+where $A$ is an event---in our case, it can be the model $M$, the target variables $\Ymat$, or any of their subparts defined in Section~\ref{sec:MDL} and \ref{sec:data_encoding}---and $\Pr(A)$ its probability.
+Thus, each code length in MDL can be directly interpreted as the negative logarithm of a probability.
+Consequently, the model with the smallest total encoded length $L(D,M)$ is that one having the largest probability $\Pr(D,M)$.